-The latest Young people monitoring report (2022-23) by the Mental Welfare Commission for Scotland, indicated that in 2022-23 there were 79 admissions, involving 66 children, to non-specialist hospital wards (primarily adult wards) for intervention in relation to their mental health difficulties.
-Eight of these children were 15 or younger.
-Whilst this is a decrease on previous years the report highlights a shortage of specialist beds and a lack of ageappropriate provisions during their stay, such as recreational activities, education, and advocacy - indicating shortfalls in meeting a number of UNCRC articles.
-The Commission welcomed the development of the intensive psychiatric care units (ICPU) and expansion of forensic mental health provisions, highlighting that much remains to be achieved in relation to inpatient provision for children.
+The latest Mental Health Act Monitoring Report 2023-24 by the Mental Welfare Commission for Scotland, expresses concern that numbers of those detained on an emergency detention certificate (EDC) without MHO agreement continues to rise: only 35.8% of EDC's had MHO consent this year, and was worryingly lower for those under 25 at 32%.
+Meanwhile the Children and young people monitoring report 2023-24 indicated that in 2023-24 there were 69 admissions, involving 59 children, to non-specialist hospital wards (primarily adult wards) for intervention in relation to their mental health difficulties, the lowest number in ten years.
+Sixteen of these children were 15 or younger, double the number of the previous year.
+This year's report continues to highlight a number of children had lengthy stays on wards not designed for their needs, with a significant minority of longer stays experienced by those who were care experienced or with a learning disability.
+With a continued lack of age-appropriate provisions during their stay, such as recreational activities (37% had none), education (85% had none), and advocacy (37% had none) - indicating shortfalls in meeting a number of UNCRC articles.
+The Commission welcomed the development of more localised intensive psychiatric care units (ICPU), highlighting that much remains to be achieved in relation to inpatient provision for children.